Is your Life Insurance policy subject to inheritance tax?

 However, the choice of trust and its setup should be tailored to your individual circumstances, which underscores the need for expert financial advice.

-Tax implications and considerations
+Tax implications & considerations for using trusts

 As discussed, life insurance can help to avoid inheritance tax.